Education and Training

 High School Programs

 VTCRI faculty also provide a limited number of research mentorship experiences each year for advanced (junior or senior) high school students.
-High school students interested in gaining research experience at the Virginia Tech Carilion Research Institute should submit an application to Brent Bowden as per the instructions for Undergraduate Research above.
+High school students interested in gaining research experience at the Virginia Tech Carilion Research Institute should submit an application to Taryn Luoma as per the instructions for Undergraduate Research above.
 Instructors or administrators who wish to match their students to mentorship experiences with scientists at the Virginia Tech Carilion Research Institute are encouraged to contact the director of education and training, Dr. Audra Van Wart, to learn more about expectations and coordinate appropriate application deadlines.
 Please note that, unfortunately, we do not typically host students for “job shadowing” programs.
 It is expected that students will complete and present a small project as part of any mentorship experience, and will have already had some basic preparation in school to familiarize them with how to conduct basic research, use of common computer software, and application of math toward problem solving.